MitchellMalleo/MMScrollPresenter/README.md

 ### Example Usage

-1. Download the project and include MMScrollPresenter.h/.m, MMScrollPage.h/.m, arrow.png, and arrow@2x.png
+1. Download the project and include MMScrollPresenter.h/.m, MMScrollPage.h/.m, arrow/@2x.png
 2. Drag and drop a UIScrollView into your Interface Builder and under the custom class section, subclass your UIScrollView to MMScrollPresenter
 3. Now add: `@property (weak, nonatomic) IBOutlet MMScrollPresenter *mmScrollPresenter;` to your list of properties.
 4. Add a MMScrollPage to the MMScrollPresenter